undeMalum/portfolio/content/posts/selling-cheese/index.md

 ***

 ## Three Days
 I believe I've introduced the road sufficiently, so that you have a big (in this case huge) picture of the planning part.
 The second part will be more descriptive.
-I'll cover each of the three days I was selling the cheese and the rest of goods.
+I'll cover each of the three days I was selling the cheese and the rest of foods.

-The first day was an introductory day both for me and parents.
+The first day was an introductory day, both for me and parents.
 I was curious how it would be.
 I erected the booth just as I finished my English lessons at 4 p.m.
-I wasn't alone because fellows from the primary school where there as well, raising money for people in need.
-The downside of it was that I got to fit in tiny hall shoulder to shoulder.
+I wasn't alone because fellas from the primary school where there as well, raising money for people in urgent medical need.
+The downside of this jam was that we all got to fit in a tiny hall shoulder to shoulder.
 However, this "inconvenience" didn't last long as they packed their stuff half past four.
 From that moment on, it was only me and cheese :yum:.
-Unfortunately, I didn't sell much, especially knowing how much I sold in two following days.
+Unfortunately, I didn't sell much, especially considering how much I would sell in two following days.
 Besides, I couldn't stay until all people left the last performance since I had a train to catch (Extended Essay topics urged me).

 The second day was more up-and-coming, even though I started later.
 From the very first moment, I knew it would go much better.
 I had just started and I already sold something.
-Moreover, the good thing was that people were paying more than they should to increase charity's budget.
+Moreover, the good thing was that people were paying more than they should to increase the charity's budget.
 It was great!
-Furthermore, I spent more time to wait for people from the last show.
-Although not immediately, I paid off because I sold a lot.
+Furthermore, I waited for people from the last show.
+Although not immediately, it paid off because I sold a lot.
 The price, however, was waiting longer for the later train.

 The last day was the longest one.
 I finished school earlier than previously so I could even catch parents from the first performances.
 Furthermore, I was able to get rid of art works, thanks to younger kids who were extremely interested in buying such pretty things.
 If the second day was great, I don't know how to describe the third one.
 It was a brilliant summary of all these long days, even though I did not stay that long.